Golf tournament champion credits four joint replacements with continued success

 Soon she developed a love of her own for the sport and won 16 tournament championships at the same club.
 But throughout the years, as her love for the sport grew, so did her physical setbacks.

 She began experiencing pain in her right knee that made walking the golf course and swinging the club difficult.
-She met Dr. Robert Schmidt, orthopedic surgeon at Texas Hip and Knee and on the medical staff at Texas Health Hospital Clearfork, to find out how she could stop the pain and continue playing golf.
+To find out how she could stop the pain and continue playing golf, Donna met Robert Schmidt, M.D., an orthopedic surgeon on the medical staff at Texas Health Southwest Fort Worth, including Texas Health Hospital Clearfork, and Texas Hip and Knee, a Texas Health Physicians Group practice.

 “I’ve cared for a lot of joints over the years, but Donna is very active and is an extremely skilled golfer,” said Dr. Robert Schmidt.
 “It was important for me to partner with her and understand her unique challenges and concerns and develop a care plan that would allow her to return to playing.”